Please link this guide if you use it as a reference for your own content

 4-piece Thundering Fury

-There is also minute synergy with her most ideal weapon, Kagura’s Verity, by allowing it to achieve full uptime on its passive.
+4TF also provides synergy with Kagura’s Verity, Lisa’s ideal weapon, allowing it to achieve permanent uptime on its passive.

-Do note that, outside of On-field Aggravate teams, 4TF is marginally valuable when compared to other available sets and will often be outperformed.
+Do note that, outside of On-field Aggravate teams, 4TF is only marginally valuable compared to other available sets.

 4-piece Thundersoother

-4TS performs highly in a fair amount of Lisa’s teams.
+4TS performs relatively well in a fair amount of Lisa’s teams.

-Since Lisa does have the potential to manage her Electro aura with proper rotations/ability usage, it is common for 4TS’ precondition to be easily met.
-If micro-management is not an issue, 4TS can always be ideal for the above teams, excluding Aggravate as there can exist too much Dendro for an Electro aura to be consistent.
-However, doing so truly does require proper aura management, but luckily, by learning Lisa’s radiative and bouncing tech, you’re already on a head-start.
+Since Lisa has the potential to manage her Electro aura with proper rotations and ability usage, it is easy to meet 4TS’ precondition.
+If micro-management is not an issue, 4TS can be ideal for the above teams, excluding Aggravate since there may be too much Dendro for an Electro aura to be consistent.

 4-piece Emblem of Severed Fate

-Given being Off-field as Lisa already requires her to hold substantial ER%, 4ESF can get substantial value.
-However, similarly, outside of this archetype, 4ESF is greatly weakened as she often will not want, or even require, high ER% benchmarks due to Aggravate teams and EC teams having frequent sources of Energy.
+Given Lisa requires substantial ER from being off-field, 4EoSF gets considerable value.
+However, outside of this archetype, 4EoSF is noticeably weakened as she often will not require high ER benchmarks due to her on-field teams having frequent sources of Energy.

 2-piece Combinations

-Of them all, 2-piece Thundering Fury has the highest priority due to Lisa appreciating DMG% more as a result of how versatile it is as well as being constantly effective.
+Of them all, 2-piece Thundering Fury has the highest priority due to Lisa appreciating its versatile DMG% more and being a step closer to building a proper 4TF set.

 Reaction Lisa Sets